 This is a multimedia project about the cycle of psychological trauma in gangs and its effect on a community.
 High-crime neighborhoods have Post-Traumatic Stress Disorder rates as high as veterans returning home from combat according to mental health experts.
 I spent 7 months documenting the lives of the Landon family, whose son was killed in a shootout, and Jason Davis, the gang leader of the Bloods in Harlem (watch video below).
-Their journeys reveled trauma, despair and a blanket of darkness that continues to cripple them, their families and their community.
+Their journeys revealed trauma, despair and a blanket of darkness that continues to cripple them, their families and their community.

 Ricocheting Bullets was awarded highest honors at Columbia Univerfsity Graduate School of Journalism